Benedictteo05/OSA_notes/Application Security/L0 - Best Practices & Vulnerabilities Info.md

 - Ensures proper key management is in place.
 - Ensures passwords are hashed with a strong hash algorithm and an appropriate salt is used.
 - Disable autocomplete on forms and caches for pages that contain sensitive data.

+### A1: Injection
+- Attackers can send hostile data to an interpreter.
+- E.g. Web forms
+- Easy to discover when examining code.
+- May result in data loss, corruption, or disclosure to unauthorized parties, loss of accountability, or denial of access.